 To take this initiative a step further and strengthen integrated management with the management policy and strategy, the functions of the Sustainability Management Division were transferred to the Strategic Planning Division in April 2024.
 We convene the Sustainability Strategy Committee twice a year to discuss and decide on policies and strategies related to the sustainability of Toshiba Group and to set the direction of key issues.
-The Committee is chaired by the President and CEO, and its members include the executives in charge of sustainability-related matters, the business managers of Toshiba Corporation and key Group companies,1 the presidents of listed subsidiaries and some Group companies,2 and the corporate staff division managers with responsibilities related to sustainability.
+The Committee is chaired by the President and CEO, and its members include the executives in charge of sustainability-related matters, the business managers of Toshiba Corporation and key Group companies,\1 the presidents of listed subsidiaries and some Group companies,\2 and the corporate staff division managers with responsibilities related to sustainability.
 Positioned under the Sustainability Strategy Committee is the Sustainability Promotion Committee.
-This committee considers specific measures and prepares action plans for the matters decided by the Sustainability Strategy Committee.
-Additionally, the Toshiba Group Environmental Management Committee (renamed from the Corporate Environmental Management Committee in April 2024) deliberates and decides on important environmental measures and policies, such as Toshiba Group's Basic Policy for the Environment.
+This committee considers specific measures and prepares action plans for the matters decided by the Sustainability Strategy Committee in April 2024) deliberates and decides on important environmental measures and policies, such as Toshiba Group's Basic Policy for the Environment.
 The Nonfinancial Information Disclosure Committee approves the disclosure of ESG information included in our Integrated Report and Sustainability Report.
-The Sustainability Promotion Committee is chaired by the executive in charge of sustainability, while the Toshiba Group Environmental Management Committee is chaired by the executive in charge of the environment.
-Both Committees meet twice a year in principle.
+The Sustainability Promotion Committee is chaired by the executive in charge of sustainability, while the Toshiba Group Environmental Management Committee is chaired by the executive in charge of sustainability, while the Toshiba Group Environmental Management Committee is chaired by the executive in charge of sustainability, while the Toshiba Group Environmental Management Committee is chaired by the executive in charge of sustainability, while the Toshiba Group Environmental Management Committee is chaired by the executive in charge of sustainability.